athoune/broadcast-event-source/slides/main/slides.md

 * Use go when java is needed but Eclipse is not installed.
 Be careful, nobody can beat java libraries.
 * Don't use go when C++ is needed, because C++ developer only fall in love one time.

-Go is low level, loves parralel task, doesn't have so many libraries.
+Go is low level, loves parralel tasks, doesn't have so many libraries.
-Use it for network services or tasks.
+Use it for network tasks (client or server).